 - Best for: Brands wanting full-service private-label production with established QC processes and multi-category capacity (e.g., a brand that wants men's jersey + women's woven from the same partner).

-- Differentiator: Almost five decades of continuous operation gives them institutional knowledge that newer factories don't have.
+- What makes them different: Almost five decades of continuous operation gives them institutional knowledge that newer factories don't have.
 They've seen production cycles through multiple downturns, which translates into reliable lead-time estimates and conservative capacity promises.

 5. Carmafil